danielneil/Shark-Doc/tutorials/RSI2.md

 #### 8. Why are the results terrible?

-Well, could a few reasons:
+Well, could be a few reasons:

-* RSI2 is indeed a terrible strategy for trading BitCoin
+* Perhaps RSI2 is indeed a terrible strategy for trading BitCoin.
-* A limitation of Yahoo Finance data is that only the close price is listed.
+* A limitation of Yahoo Finance data is that only the close price is listed, perhaps intraday tick data would perform better?
 * My code could be crap?
 Let me know if you find a bug.